 It is the Company's policy to adequately insure its PP&E items against inherent risks.
-At 2023 and 2022 year end, the potential risks were fully covered by the contracted insurance.
+Company Management considers that the coverage provided by the insurance at 2024 and 2023 year end is adequate and sufficient to mitigate the risks associated with possible material damages.